vnijs/gitgadget/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have fixed a bug.
-See the NEWS.md file for details
+In this version I have addressed the link issue found during CRAN testing

 ## Test environments